NixOS/SC-election-2024/README.md

 ## Timeline

-The election is expected to take place in a span of 6 weeks:
+The election was originally expected to take place in a span of 6 weeks, but has stretched out some more:

 - 2024-09-16 Mon: Election starts
 - 2024-09-29 Sun: Deadline for nominations